Immigration FAQs2024-10-29T09:07:57-04:00

 Special Immigrant Juvenile Status

-How Can I Get a Visa Through Special Immigrant Juvenile Status?2023-09-01T10:29:35-04:00
+How Can I Get a Visa Through Special Immigrant Juvenile Status?2024-10-29T09:01:55-04:00

 Special Immigrant Juvenile Visa Status

 Special Immigrant Juvenile Visa status is a humanitarian protection available in the United States to vulnerable children.
-Many children that have been approved for Special Immigrant Juvenile Visa applications are able to get green cards.
+Many children who have been approved for Special Immigrant Juvenile Visa applications are able to get green cards.

 What Are the Steps?